Silic0nS0ldier/tspm-concept/README.md

 CSS (and SASS/LESS) imports would benefit from this.

+A consideration with this is that different languages support different escape codes, etc. Another thing to consider is that dependency paths might be split across variables (e.g. a constant pointing to the dependencies folder).
+Customisation options sound like the best bet here.

+To ensure consistent performance, replace locations should be identified during publish.

 #### Static module paths via flattened dependency tree

 An extension on path rewriting, we could enforce a flat dependency tree requirement which would permit path rewriting to happen once (during submission).
 This could obviously present challenges if we decide to allow multiple versions of dependencies, however there is no reason we couldn't support both scenarios (defaulting to flat for performance).